wasm-forge/examples/README.md

 Basic example of creating a "Hello World" application using C++ and running it on the Internet Computer.

 ### ic-rusqlite
-Example of running the Sqllite server on the Internet Computer.
+Example of running the Sqlite server on the Internet Computer.

 ### js-interpreter
 Example of running the Boa JavaScript interpretter on the Internet Computer.